-A UK first or 2:1 Honours degree or equivalent internationally recognised qualification with a preference to a science discipline with extensive anatomy and physiology as an integral component (Chiropractic, Osteopathy and Nursing degrees cannot be considered).
-All applicants must hold a B Grade at A-Level (or international equivalent) in biology with evidence of informed insight into the profession of physiotherapy will be considered on an individual basis.
-Evidence of academic achievement in the last four years will be required.
-Applicants will be required to attend a full day selection day which includes an interview.
-Please note this programme is not suitable for qualified physiotherapists.
-Please contact the HCPC for further information if you wish to require UK state registration rights.
-Entry criteria are subject to review and change each academic year.
+A UK first or 2:1 Honours degree, or equivalent internationally recognised qualification, with a preference for a science subject, with extensive anatomy and physiology as an integral component (Chiropractic, Osteopathy, Acupuncture, Physical Education, Sports Science, Sports Management, Nursing and previous Physiotherapy degrees cannot be considered).
+All applicants must hold a B Grade at A-Level (or international High School equivalent) in Biology with evidence of informed insight into the profession of physiotherapy.

 Months of entry

 Are you looking for a rewarding career in physiotherapy?
 Do you have a science-based degree?
 This course allows you to progress from your undergraduate degree to becoming a fully-qualified physiotherapist.

 The course is designed to be hands-on and practical.
 Our Mary Seacole Building is purpose-built for physiotherapy and occupational therapy.
 The rooms reflect the type of clinical environments that you'll work in as a physiotherapist and you’ll learn your practical skills here as you’ll have the opportunity to practice on patients visiting the university and on your fellow students.
 This means that you’ll be confident and experienced in time for your first placement.

 On this course, you’ll learn how to evaluate data and to apply research knowledge and skills to clinical practice.
 You’ll be taught to design your own research and how to use this research to advance clinical practice.